-- for consumers the major benefit would be the maintenance of the existing confidence in the poultry supply in relation to residues of agricultural and veterinary chemicals; - for producers of domestic and export poultry products, the adoption of this option would not result in any discernable benefits; - for importers of poultry products, the adoption of this option would not result in any discernable benefits; and - for Australian Government, State and Territory agencies, the adoption of this option would not result in any discernable benefits.
+- for consumers the major benefit would be the maintenance of the existing confidence in the food supply in relation to residues of lasalocid in poultry commodities; - for producers of domestic and export poultry commodities, the adoption of this option would not result in any discernable benefits; - for importers of poultry commodities, the adoption of this option would not result in any discernable benefits; and a '\'.
+In the case of eggs there is no proposed change to the MRL amount of 0.05 mg/kg.